Here, we collect the most recent information you should know about.

 - https://unipatika.hu/ (has an express delivery service that can arrive within 60-150 minutes depending on the delivery postal code.
 For more info, check their website)

 These are just some of the many online services offering medicines.

-Online grocery shopping services
+Online grocery shopping and food delivery services

 Medicine and Vitamins

-- Drug store medicine:
+- Drug store medication:

 - Neo Citran: It can be in powder (soluble in warm water) or tablets.
 Helps with throat pain, fever, headache, etc. It is a popular cold medicine.

 - Advil: It comes in capsules.
 There are several lines of the product but they mostly focus on treating pain, fever and inflammation (ibuprofen).
 It is a popular headache remedy